Resiliency While Traveling Abroad: 5 tips to keep in mind

 Know the climate that you’re visiting, along with local customs (in India my yoga pants were pretty much useless outside of our hotel areas) and traditions.
 Also, keep in mind that chances are, if you forget any clothing item, you can locate it and buy it for cheaper abroad if you realllly need it.

-- Packing cubes (I could write a whole blog on packing cubes.
-Use them, love them, keep them organized)
+Packing cubes (I could write a whole blog on packing cubes.
+Use them, love them, keep them organized.
+Something like this is what we’re going for)

-- Extra printed copies of all important documents (passport, visa, flight itineraries) along with saved files on an accessible device
+Extra printed copies of all important documents (passport, visa, flight itineraries) along with saved files on an accessible device.
+This one is the most important, especially if you’re traveling somewhere where theft is common.

 5. Sleep tight